 Not even a single day is uneventful here.

-Birds chirping up can wake me up or a thunderstorm beating down on the corrugated roof of my homestay can shake me to my core.
-When I get out of my bed, I open up the curtains of my window to look down at the vast, naked valley sprawling in front of Bhagsu, which is at the height of 2,100 meters.
+Mostly chirping birds wake me up.
+At times, a thunderstorm beating down on the corrugated roof of my Bhagsu homestay shakes me to my core.
+I open up the window curtains and look down at the vast, naked valley sprawling in front of Bhagsu.
+We are at a height of 2,100 meters.

 Some nights we attend the performances of Indian classical music bands who play in restaurants until late.
-When I head back at the end of these performances, I am not scared to walk alone as Bhagsu, Dharamkot, and Himachal Pradesh, in general, is a pretty safe place even for a solo woman.
+When I head back at the end of these performances, I am not scared to walk alone as Bhagsu and Dharamkot (and Himachal Pradesh, in general) are pretty safe places even for a solo woman.

-Even when this cosmopolitan village has so inspired me, I sometimes miss more active hikers here for I love to explore.
-But I find most of the people staying indoors and chilling, smoking or practicing different meditations and yoga or attending various types of breathing sessions or dance practices.
-If you are interested in any of these practices, then Bhagsu is an excellent place to learn any of these practices.
+Even when this cosmopolitan village has inspired me much, I sometimes miss more active hikers for I love to explore.
+But here I find most people staying indoors and smoking or practicing different meditations and yoga or attending breathing sessions or dance classes.
+Bhagsu is an excellent place to learn any of these practices.

-On days when I want to get into nature, I pack my backpack with water, bananas or Himachali apples, toilet paper, phone, a charger, and my pink Northface rain jacket, strap on my Merrell shoes, and I leave.
+On days when I want to get into undisturbed nature, I pack my backpack with water, bananas or Himachali apples, toilet paper, my phone, and my pink Northface rain jacket.
+I strap on my hiking shoes and get out of the homestay.